Discovery of the anti-glitch in PSR J1835$-$1106: Introduction

 \section{Introduction}

 Pulsars are rapidly rotating, highly magnetized neutron stars known for their exceptional rotational stability.
 However, some exhibit irregular spin behavior, most notably in the form of glitches~\citep{2022RPPh...85l6901A}.
 A glitch is characterized by a sudden, discrete increase in spin frequency occurring over a very short timescale.
-These events typically appear as an abrupt acceleration in the pulsar’s rotation, often followed by a gradual recovery phase \citep{2016MNRAS.460.1201H}.
-In contrast, a few rare events show a sudden decrease in spin frequency, known as spin-down glitches (also named anti-glitches)~\citep{2013Natur.497..591A,2020ApJ...896L..42Y,2014MNRAS.440.2916S,2019ApJ...879..130R}.
-Previous studies have shown that spin-down glitches predominantly occur in objects with very strong surface magnetic fields—magnetars—and are often accompanied by radiative outbursts and changes in pulse profile, indicating a close association with magnetospheric activity~\citep{2014ApJ...784...37D,2019AN....340..340H}.
+These events typically appear as an abrupt acceleration in the pulsar’s rotation, often followed by a gradual recovery phase \citep{2016MNRAS.460.1201H,2024MNRAS.532..859L,2022MNRAS.510.4049B,2010ATel.2889....1E}, likely involving internal processes such as the transfer of angular momentum from the neutron star's superfluid interior to its charged component.
+In contrast, a few rare events show a sudden decrease in spin frequency, known as anti-glitches (also named spin-down glitches)~\citep{2013Natur.497..591A,2020ApJ...896L..42Y,2014MNRAS.440.2916S,2019ApJ...879..130R}.
+Previous studies have shown that anti-glitches predominantly occur in objects with very strong surface magnetic fields—magnetars—and are often accompanied by radiative outbursts and changes in pulse profile, indicating a close association with magnetospheric activity~\citep{2014ApJ...784...37D,2019AN....340..340H}.

-Recently, \cite{2024ApJ...967L..13T} reported the radiatively quiet spin-down glitch in the rotation-powered pulsar (RPP) PSR B0540$-$69, noting that its pulse profile remained essentially unchanged before and after the event.
-Subsequently, \cite{2024ApJ...977..243Z} identified a series of spin-down glitch episodes in the RPP PSR J1522$-$5735; similarly, these events showed no detectable alterations in pulse shape.
-These observations suggest that spin-down glitches in RPPs may originate from physical mechanisms fundamentally similar to those of normal glitches—likely involving internal processes such as the transfer of angular momentum from the neutron star’s superfluid interior to its charged component.
+Recently, \cite{2024ApJ...967L..13T} reported the radiatively quiet anti-glitch in the rotation-powered pulsar (RPP) PSR B0540$-$69, noting that its pulse profile remained essentially unchanged before and after the event.
+Subsequently, \cite{2024ApJ...977..243Z} identified a series of anti-glitch episodes in the RPP PSR J1522$-$5735; similarly, these events showed no detectable alterations in pulse shape.
+These observations suggest that anti-glitches in RPPs may originate from physical mechanisms fundamentally similar to those of normal glitches.

-In the present work, we report a new spin-down glitch in the RPP PSR J1835$-$1106, based on timing observations from the Nanshan 26-m and Parkes 64-m radio telescopes.
+In the present work, we report a new anti-glitch in the RPP PSR J1835$-$1106, based on timing observations from the Nanshan 26-m and Parkes 64-m radio telescopes.
 The paper is organized as follows: Section \ref{sec:obs} provides a brief overview of the timing observations conducted with these telescopes.
-In Section \ref{sec:res}, we present our analysis of the spin-down glitch and explore potential triggering mechanisms.
-Finally, Section \ref{sec:con} summarizes our main findings.
+In Section \ref{sec:res}, we analyze the anti-glitch, while Section \ref{sec:dis} explores potential triggering mechanisms.
+Finally, Section \ref{sec:con} summarizes the main findings of the study.